-Above, the spectacular viewpoint on the islets of Fam, emblematic of the Raja Ampat landscapes...
-We can see Otto, my super Papuan dive guide, and my buddy Sarah.
+Above, the spectacular viewpoint on the islets of Fam, emblematic of Raja Ampat's landscapes...
+You can see Otto, my great Papuan dive guide, and my partner Sarah.

-Raja Ampat, these are crumbs of karst rock covered with primary forest in the middle of a sea of coral.
-It is an archipelago of Papua, ruled by Indonesia.
-It is a nature (still) preserved (but for how long?)
-Where the National Geographic comes to film sharks and manta rays.
+Raja Ampat, they are crumbs of karst rock covered with primary forest in the middle of a sea of coral.
+It's an archipelago in Papua, ruled by Indonesia.
+It's a (still) preserved nature (but for how long?) where the National Geographic comes to film sharks and manta rays.
 It is a paradise of biodiversity for divers avid for underwater wonders.

 To reach the island of Kri, in Raja Ampat, I traveled 14,994 km exactly from Rennes, according to the site Tripline with which I drew the route below (click on Show Map).
 The end of the world.

 In January 2015, nearly three years have passed since my very first trip to Raja Ampat.
 The archipelago is located in West Papua, in the far east of Indonesia.
 I dream of going back there.
 That's where I did the most beautiful dives of my life.

 I take the plane a few days after the attacks against Charlie Hebdo and the Hyper Cacher of the Porte de Vincennes in Paris.
 After the horror, I have in my line of sight two weeks of vacation and carelessness.

 This departure makes me feel like a balm after these terrifying events.
 There is something soothing about contemplating the Earth from above, sliding across time zones at night, leaving one world for another.
 The iPhone turns into a moment sensor.

 It's a long journey, therefore.
 It starts at Rennes station, with the TGV which takes me directly to Charles-de-Gaulle airport in Paris.
 Approximately 3 hours journey.

 Second air route: Jakarta-Sorong via Makassar on Garuda Airlines.
 Nearly 6 hours in the air with a somewhat long stopover in the middle.